mieweb/docs/content/functions/portal-management/applicant-portal.md

 ## Create Applicant Department

+Only create the Applicant Department if you are on a legacy database build.
+The current out of the box configuration includes an Applicant Department.

 1. Navigate to the <strong>Access Control</strong> tab of the Control Panel.
 2. Click the <strong>Add Department</strong> link in the upper-right corner of the page.
 3. Enter <em>Applicant</em> into the <strong>Name</strong> field.
 4. Click the <strong>Submit Dept.</strong> button.

 ## Create Applicant Security Role

+Only create an Applicant Security Role if you are on a legacy database build.
+The current out of the box configuration includes an Applicant Security Role.

 1. Navigate to the <strong>Security Roles</strong> tab of the Control Panel.
 2. Click the <strong>Add Role</strong> link in the upper-right corner of the page.